KduBroseguinOfc/awesome-osint-chrome-extensions/README.md

 | [Webmapper ](https://chromewebstore.google.com/detail/webmapper/foachceonkmkeiigdbkjcihnaabppicf/related) | Constructs a map of the web using the user's browser history |
 | [Chrono Download Manager ](https://chromewebstore.google.com/detail/chrono-download-manager/mciiogijehkdemklbdcbfkefimifhecn) | Download manager, video downloader and bulk image downloader |

+> [!NOTE]
+> Ubikron allows you to tag page and find it later by tag filter.

 -----